top of page

 • If the thrown ball comes to rest on the pallino or another ball that is touching the back wall, that thrown ball remains in play.
 The ball touching the back wall is removed from play.
 If the pallino is touching the back wall it remains in play.

-Disputes and Measurements
+Disputes and measurements

 If both teams agree on which team has the point and it is later determined that a mistake has been made, all balls played are valid.
 If both teams have balls remaining, the team that does not have the closest ball to the pallino rolls again.
 If all balls have been played, points are awarded based on the balls that are actually closest to the pallino in accord with the "Scoring" rule.